 89.1 WBOI brings NPR reporter Sarah McCammon, to Fort Wayne on September 14th at 7pm at Sweetwater.
 Her presentation is: Polarized: Covering A Divided America, examining the disconnect between Washington and the nation and how journalists can help bridge this gap.
-Early bird tickets $25 until September 1st.
+Tickets are $30.

 Buy Tickets Online

 NPR Reporter Sarah McCammon discusses how today’s news events seem to widen the disconnect between Washington and the rest of the nation, and how journalists can work to bridge this growing gap.

 Sarah McCammon covers the Mid-Atlantic and Southeast for NPR's National Desk, and she's coming to Fort Wayne on September 14th.